-If the Pensioner's spouse's former employer offers only a Medicare Advantage Plan for its Medicare retirees, the spouse must enroll in either that plan or the State of Delaware Group Health Insurance Medicare Advantage plan.
-Medicare Advantage plans do not coordinate with other Medicare Advantage plans.
+If the Pensioner's spouse's former employer offers only a Medicare Advantage Plan for its Medicare retirees, the spouse must enroll in either that plan or the State of Delaware Group Health Insurance Medicare Advantage plan. if the employee must contribute 50% or less to the premium for the plan.
+Medicare Advantage PPlans do not coordinate with other Medicare Advantagesupplement plans; therefore, the spouse cannot be enrolled in the State's Medicare supplement plan.
 The Centers for Medicare and Medicaid Services (CMS) only allows enrollment in one qualified Medicare Advantage plan.
-If the former employer's retiree plan should change from a Medicare Advantage plan to a Medicare supplement plan, the Pensioner's spouse must enroll in the supplement coverage with their former employer if the spouse's contribution is 50% or less for the premium for the supplement plan.
-At that time, the pensioner should contact the Office of Pensions to disenroll the spouse in the State's Medicare Advantage plan.
+If the former employer's retiree plan should change from a Medicare Advantage plan to a Medicare supplement plan, the Pensioner's spouse must enroll in the supplement plan.
+At that time, the pensioner should contact the Office of Pensions if he or she wishes to also to disenroll the spouse in the State's Medicare Advantage supplement plan. with or without prescription as the plan to be billed after the former employer plan.